sapphi-red/vite-plugin-static-copy/.changeset/hot-pandas-tan.md

 "vite-plugin-static-copy": patch
 ---

-fix: send server headers in dev
+send headers set by `server.headers` in dev